STAR 6-Gold Assessment (Test) Registration

 How can you help?

-Test Days need some volunteers to bring snacks or food for the evaluators, to play the music for tests and to collect the test fees.
-You can sign-up now on the list provided or the Assessment Evaluator will send an e-mail before the Test Day asking for volunteers.
+We need some volunteers to bring snacks or food for the evaluators, to play the music and help where needed.
+You can sign-up when the Volunteer Coordinator sends an e-mail notice asking for volunteers.

-This is a testing environment; ensure that all skaters are respected by family and friends who are watching in the stands.
+This is an assessment environment; ensure that all skaters are respected by family and friends who are watching in the stands.
 Stay clear of the door used by skaters, coaches and dance partners.
 Videos and cameras are allowed, but please do not distract the skaters and never use flash photography.

 Finally, join us in being proud of our skaters on test days!